 It’s not just on cruise ships.
-Norovirus — the most common cause of gastroenteritis, commonly mislabeled as “stomach flu” — is everywhere.
+Norovirus — the most common cause of gastroenteritis, or “stomach flu” — is everywhere.
 And it’s often difficult to prevent.
-Advertising Policy Cleveland Clinic is a non-profit academic medical center.
-Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic products or services. … Read More

-“People are going to come into contact with norovirus through contaminated foods, contaminated water and from infected individuals who are preparing and handling food,” says Camille Sabella, MD, director of Cleveland Clinic Children’s Center for Pediatric Infectious Diseases.
-It’s common in places such as restaurants, cruise ships and schools, but also at day care centers, nursing homes and other public places where people tend to crowd in confined spaces.
+“People come into contact with norovirus through contaminated foods, contaminated water and infected individuals who are preparing and handling food, as well as from person-to-person spread,” says Camille Sabella, MD, Director of the Center for Pediatric Infectious Diseases.
+It’s common in places such as restaurants, cruise ships and schools, but also at day care centers, nursing homes and other public places.

-But there are ways to keep yourself and your family healthy this winter.
-To prevent getting and spreading norovirus, Dr. Sabella recommends some common-sense tips:
+It’s quite contagious, but there are ways to keep yourself and your family healthy this winter.

 It sounds simple because it is.
-Frequent handwashing is perhaps the best way to prevent norovirus — especially if you spend time in one of those crowded settings.
+Frequent hand-washing is perhaps the best way to prevent norovirus.
 Work up a good lather with soap, and wash for at least 20 seconds.

-Avoid contact with anyone who’s recently had vomiting and diarrhea if you can.
-But “that’s not 100 percent effective because occasionally you’ll be around people who don’t have symptoms yet,” Dr. Sabella says.
-If you are exposed to a sick person, wash your hands immediately.
+Avoid contact with anyone who’s recently had vomiting or diarrhea if you can.
+If you’re exposed to a sick person, wash your hands immediately.
 If you are caring for someone with norovirus, wash your hands every time you come into contact with them.
-Hand sanitizer also may help as an addition to hand-washing, but not a substitution.
+Hand sanitizer also may help as an addition to hand-washing but not as a substitution.

-For example, you don’t have to be a food inspector to spot bad safety practices.
-If you’re at a buffet where the food is not being handled appropriately — for instance, people are directly touching the food without gloves — then find another place to eat.
+You don’t have to be a food inspector to spot bad safety practices.
+If you’re getting takeout from a restaurant where the food is not being handled appropriately — for instance, if people are directly touching the food without gloves — then find another place to eat.

-Someone who is infected with norovirus might be asymptomatic for several days, Dr. Sabella notes.
+It might take several days for someone who is infected with norovirus to develop symptoms, Dr. Sabella notes.
 That means you can’t always keep it out of your house — and norovirus is difficult to contain once it has entered your house.